zhr1996/lets_share/README.md

 ### Improvements

-* Improved on UI of landing page
+* Improve the UI of landing page